fastify/fastify-cookie/README.md

 [cs]: https://www.npmjs.com/package/cookie#options-1

-<a name="rotating-secret"></a>
+<a id="rotating-secret"></a>
 ### Rotating signing secret

-Key rotation is when you retire an encryption key and replace that old key by generating a new cryptographic key.
-To implement rotation, you can supply an `Array` of keys to `secret` option.
+Key rotation is when an encryption key is retired and replaced by a generating a new cryptographic key.
+To implement rotation, supply an `Array` of keys to `secret` option.

 **Example:**
 ```js